macapagithub/time-is-money/README.md

 # time-is-money
-Analysis of time seies for financial data
+Analysis of time series for financial data.
+The Colombian case